Flag Court

 Photo: Nigel Cox, CC BY-SA 2.0.

-Hove is a seaside resort in East Sussex, England.
+Hove is a seaside town in East Sussex, England.
 Alongside Brighton, it is one of the two main parts of the city of Brighton and Hove.
 Originally a fishing village surrounded by open farmland, it grew rapidly in the 19th century in response to the development of its eastern neighbour Brighton; by the Victorian era it was a fully developed town with borough status.

 Aldrington